alindeman/upgradingtorails4/text/01_introduction.markdown

 * Added basic information about [routing concerns](#routing-concerns).
 I may add some more details later, after I come up with better examples.
 * Added information about [asynchronous ActionMailer](#async-actionmailer).

+#### 0.5: XXX

+* Added information about [ActionController::Live](#action-controller-live) and
+  streaming server-sent events.
+* Removed `Rails.queue` chapter since it has been [punted out of Rails 4](https://twitter.com/dhh/status/281421220417781760).
+If it returns as a gem or plugin, I will consider adding the material back.